 On October 26, 1920, 50 local business owners and members of the Board of Trade met at the courthouse to incorporate the Sanford Chamber.
-The mission of the newly formed civic group may have been to improve the lakefront and it may have been to make Sanford the largest town in the South Central section of Florida.
+The mission of the newly formed civic group was to improve the lakefront and to make Sanford the largest town in Central Florida.

 Original members paid $10 annually, which later increased to $25.
 By 1921, the Sanford Chamber had been elected to membership in the Chamber of Commerce of the United States.